 Look up hospital ratings for cardiac surgery in your state, through the Society of Thoracic Surgeons (STS).
 Many hospitals voluntarily report their results, which are posted here for adult coronary artery bypass graft (CABG), valve replacement, congenital heart surgery and lobectomy for lung cancer.
 Most results cover the time period through June 2018.
 Most hospitals get two stars for “as expected” performance.
 Outstanding hospitals get 3 stars; under-performing hospitals get 1 star.
 Search by state or name of hospital to find the best.
 Excellent website.
 The Society of Thoracic Surgeons is a not-for-profit organization representing more than 7,600 surgeons and others dedicated to ensuring the best possible outcomes for surgeries of the heart, lungs, esophagus, and other surgical chest procedures.

-Compare hospital survival rates and cardiac surgeon outcomes for cardiac bypass – coronary artery bypass grafts (CABG) done in 2016.
+Find Heart Bypass Surgery hospital ratings and surgeon outcomes in California.
+Compare hospital survival rates and cardiac surgeon outcomes for cardiac bypass – coronary artery bypass grafts (CABG) done in 2017.
 Nearly all hospitals performed as expected.
-Thirteen California hospitals shown to be significantly worse than CA state average for selected CABG measures; 5 were worse on CABG survival rates.
-Doctor ratings found 12 of 276 CABG surgeons had worse outcomes for 2015-2016.
-Updated by Office of Statewide Health Planning and Development (OSHPD)
+Six (6) California hospitals were shown to be significantly worse than CA state average for selected CABG survival rates; 2 were worse on post-op stroke measure or too low use of internal mammary artery (IMA).
+Doctor ratings found 12 of 276 CABG surgeons had worse outcomes for 2015-2016; 3 were statistically better.
+Updated by Office of Statewide Health Planning and Development (OSHPD), October 2019.

 Heart bypass surgery survival rate information by hospital and by physician; 30-day mortality rate for cardiac bypass surgery (CABG) was 1.57% in 2013 (9.27% if you got an infection).
 Individual surgeon risk-adjusted performance over 2 years, and general information about NJ hospital infections in CABG surgery also shown.
 Published by New Jersey Dept. of Health November 2016.
 Numbers of cardiac procedures including cardiac cath performed at each hospital in 2018 (published April 2019) are also available at this site